Don't Smile at Me: Singles and other songs

 "Idontwannabeyouanymore" was released as the fifth single from Don't Smile at Me on July 21, 2017.
 It charted at number 96 on the Billboard Hot 100 and number 78 on the UK Singles Chart.
 The track was certified double platinum in the US.
 A vertical video for the track was released to Spotify in December 2017.
 The EP's sixth single, "My Boy", was released on July 28, 2017.
 The song received a remix by TroyBoi entitled "MyBoi", released on March 9, 2018.
-"My Boy" was certified platinum in the US. "&Burn", featuring American rapper Vince Staples, was released as a single on December 15, 2017 and later included on the Don't Smile at Me: December reissue.
+"My Boy" was certified platinum in the US. "&Burn", featuring American rapper Vince Staples, was released as a single on December 15, 2017 and later included on the EP's reissue.
 The song was certified gold in the US.
-"Party Favor" was released on an exclusive pink 7-inch vinyl as the seventh and final single from Don't Smile at Me on April 21, 2018, coinciding with that year's Record Store Day.
+"Party Favor" was released on an exclusive pink 7-inch vinyl as a promotional single on April 21, 2018, coinciding with that year's Record Store Day.
 A cover of "Hotline Bling", originally performed and written by Canadian rapper Drake, was released as the B-side.
 "Party Favor" was certified gold in the US.

-"Lovely", featuring Khalid, was released as the lead single for 13 Reasons Why: Season 2 (Music from the Original TV Series) on April 19, 2018, and later included on the Don't Smile at Me: Expanded edition.
+"Lovely", featuring Khalid, was released as the lead single for 13 Reasons Why: Season 2 (Music from the Original TV Series) on April 19, 2018, and later included on the expanded edition of the EP.
 Taylor Cohen and Matty Peacock directed its music video.
 The song reached number 64 on the Billboard Hot 100 and number 47 on the UK Singles Chart.
 It was certified octuple platinum in Australia and Canada, triple platinum in Mexico and in Poland (certified by the Polish Society of the Phonographic Industry (PSPI)), and double platinum in the US and New Zealand—certified by Recorded Music NZ (RMNZ).
 "Bitches Broken Hearts" was originally released as a standalone single on March 30, 2018.
-It was ultimately included in the Expanded Edition.
+It was later included on the expanded edition of Don't Smile at Me and the physical deluxe edition of Eilish's debut studio album When We All Fall Asleep, Where Do We Go?.
 The song was certified platinum in the US and Canada.
 Despite not being released as a single, Henry Scholfield produced a music video for "Hostage".
-It was first released exclusively via Apple Music on July 11, 2018.
+It was initially released exclusively via Apple Music on July 11, 2018.
 The video was later uploaded to Eilish's YouTube channel on October 8, 2018.
 "Hostage" was ultimately certified platinum in the US and Canada.